 Standard safety features include:

 True to the GLI moniker's heritage, the Jetta's uplevel trim packs higher performance and premium features.
-Under the hood is the automaker's turbocharged 2.0-liter gas four-cylinder, which makes 200 hp and 207 pounds-feet of torque.
+Under the hood is the automaker's turbocharged 2.0-liter gas four-cylinder, which for 2013 now makes 210 hp and 207 pounds-feet of torque.
 A six-speed manual transmission is standard, with a six-speed dual-clutch automatic optional.

 Other enhancements include a sport-tuned four-wheel independent suspension; lesser Jettas employ a semi-independent rear suspension.
 A new launch control system is included on GLIs with the dual-clutch transmission, and GLI Autobahn models with navigation now have a backup camera and bi-xenon high-intensity-discharge headlights with LED daytime running lights.
 Bolstered sport seats, a flat-bottom steering wheel and a touch-screen stereo are standard.
 Dual-zone automatic climate control, heated simulated leather upholstery and a Fender premium stereo are optional.

-Exterior styling changes include a honeycomb grille, vertical fog lamps that mimic those on VW's GTI hatchback, smoked taillights and dual exhaust tips.
+Exterior styling changes include a honeycomb grille, vertical fog lamps that mimic those on VW's GTI hatchback, new LED taillights and dual exhaust tips.
 Seventeen-inch alloy wheels are standard, with 18-inch alloys optional.
 Back to top

 Select up to three models to compare with the 2013 Volkswagen Jetta.